The Simultaneous Assignment Problem: Approximation Algorithms

 which had to be shown.

 Case 3.
 Suppose $i>j$.
 The depth of all trees in $\mc T_j$ being $j$, they contain no nodes at distance $i$ from $v_0$.
 Hence none of the trees in $\mc T_j$ represents any categories from $\mc C_i$, therefore $a_{ij}=0$.
-This completes the proof of the claim. \end{proof}
+This completes the proof of the lemma.